kcrary/istari/library/miscellaneous.md

 | `orphan`       | substituted for variables going out of scope             |
 | `positive`     | arises in determining whether `mu` types are well-formed |
 | `negative`     | arises in determining whether `mu` types are well-formed |

+It also contains some defined notions that defy categorization:

+    nonsense : type:nonsense
+             = def:nonsense

+The important property of `nonsense` is *everything* belongs to nonsense, even terms that would normally be ill-formed.
+As a corollary, every type is a subtype of nonsense:

+    nonsense_subtype : type:nonsense_subtype